txhammer68/plasma-Lockscreen-nest-hub/readme.md

-# Lockscreen update readme
+# Custom Lockscreen readme

-A good hack job to get temp and calendar events on the lockscreen OR What i learned using linux for 2 years..
+A good hack job to get weather and calendar events on the lockscreen OR what i learned using linux for 2 years..

 ## How it works:
-kscreenlocker does not allow internet acesss, so this is a workaround using local files as js variables Modified plasma qml files to get the desired effects.
+kscreenlocker does not allow internet acesss, so this is a workaround using local files as js variables Modified Breeze plasma qml files to get the desired effects.
 I am a not a QML/QT expert, maybe someone with better skills could do this more efficently...

-** Installation at your own risk ;)  Backup original files so u can revert back if dont like or does not work **

 * uses node js functions for both calendar and temperature functions
 * uses node fs to create js variable files used in qml lockscreen files
-* calendar events from public ical National Day, but could use any web access public calendar
-* edit nat-day1.js to change url for calendar of your choice
+* calendar events from public ical National Day, but could use any web access public calendar ** edit nat-day1.js to change url for calendar of your choice
 * using node js functions and systemd to run the scripts at certain times to keep lockscreen current

+## Installation at your own risk ;)  Backup original files so u can revert back if dont like or does not work

 * Extract all files to home directory / lockscreen
 * Install node js server within that folder